 Hogarth Falls was our waterfalling excuse to visit the quaint coastal township of Strahan.
-The waterfall itself was probably around 5-10m tall though there were further tiers downstream of the viewing area that really didn't lend themselves well to photographs.
-In any case, Julie and I enjoyed a pretty relaxing stroll through Strahan's People's Park to reach the falls on a 2.5km return track that we managed to do in 45 minutes.
+It was where Botanical Creek fell probably around 15-20m in cumulative height as there were further tiers downstream of the viewing area.
+Those lower tiers really didn't lend themselves well to photographs, and we never really were able to get a view of all its drops in one go.
+That picture you see at the top of this page was only the uppermost tier, which was probably between 5-10m tall.
+In any case, Julie and I enjoyed a pretty relaxing stroll through Strahan's People's Park to reach the falls on a 2.5km return track that we managed to do in 45-60 minutes.
 Moreover, we were surprised at how popular this modestly-sized falls was considering how quiet and seemingly out-of-the-way Strahan was.

 You can use the form below, but if you find our host's interface too troublesome to use (especially if you're trying to upload photos), then just send a text submission anyways using the form, but also let us know that you'd like to attach photos.
 If you've provided an email address via the form, then we can reply back acknowledging your request, and you can then reply to that email with your photo attachments.
 We're very sorry about this, but there's not much we can do about SBI's terrible interface.